latticework/jali/CONTRIBUTING.md

 single space.
 Until the issue is triaged only the issue type should be included.
 If possible, always use the Unicode symbol.

+> Note: In the future, the emoji will be maintained automatically using
+> a bot such as [mary-poppins].

 ### Commit message guidelines

 Use the proper commit type emoji.
 Allowed commit types and the